Yas7777/Netflix-Viewing-Activity/Readme.md

 * ~~Streamline data clean-up such that the code can be used for any user's data without amending the original code to account for that user's specific Netflix viewing activity.~~
 * Include the IMDb library to see how ratings correlate with viewing activity.
-* Include viewing activity data from other streaming platforms' data (HBO, Hulu, etc.)
+* Include viewing activity data from other streaming platforms' data (HBO, Hulu, etc.).
+* Create a front end for it and make it more accessible.